tulsimandira/subscription-payment-funnel-analysis/README.md

 ### Results

-#### Payment Funnel Distribution by Order Year
+### Payment Funnel Distribution by Order Year
-This chart shows how subscriptions are distributed across payment funnel stages by order year, highlighting where users drop off and how engagement with the payment flow has evolved over time.

-In 2019, all subscriptions remain in Payment Not Started, indicating no interaction with the payment portal.
-From 2022 onward, subscriptions are more evenly distributed across funnel stages, suggesting increased adoption of the payment workflow.

-Despite this improvement, top-of-funnel drop-off remains significant each year, with many users failing to initiate payment.
-Only a minority of subscriptions reach the Complete stage, pointing to friction or abandonment within the payment journey.
-Both user-side and vendor-side errors persist, highlighting opportunities to improve checkout reliability and the overall payment experience.
+The year-over-year funnel analysis highlights a persistent top-of-funnel drop-off, with a meaningful share of subscriptions never initiating payment.

+- **2022:** 34.48% of subscriptions did not start the payment process, while 20.69% successfully reached the Complete stage.
+- **2023:** Non-starters increased to 38.46%, though completion improved slightly to 23.08%.
+- **2024:** Early-stage drop-off declined to 33.33%, and the completion rate rose further to 25.00%, indicating gradual conversion improvement.

+While completion rates show steady progress, roughly one-third of subscriptions still fail to initiate payment each year, representing the largest leakage point in the funnel.

+Additionally, payment reliability remains an opportunity area.
+Vendor-related outcomes accounted for 6.90% of subscriptions in 2022 and 8.33% vendor processing errors in 2024, suggesting both system-side and user-side friction continue to impact final conversion.

+Overall, the data indicates that improving payment initiation and reducing checkout friction would likely yield the highest conversion lift.

 ![Payment Funnel Distribution by Order Year](payment_funnel_by_year.png)

+---

-#### Year-over-Year Trends in Payment Funnel Stages
+### Year-over-Year Trends in Payment Funnel Stages

-This visualization tracks how subscriptions progress through the payment funnel over time, normalized by year to enable comparison independent of total subscription volume.
+This visualization tracks the percentage distribution of subscriptions across funnel stages by year, enabling normalized comparison independent of total subscription volume.

-User engagement with the payment flow improves after 2019, with a declining share of subscriptions that never initiate payment.
-Participation in downstream funnel stages increases over time, indicating broader adoption of the payment process.

-Payment completion rates show a steady upward trend, reflecting gradual improvements in conversion efficiency.
-Despite these gains, early-stage drop-off remains the largest friction point, with many users still failing to start the payment process.
-Error-related stages remain relatively small but persistent, highlighting opportunities to improve payment submission accuracy and third-party processing reliability.
+- In 2019, 100% of subscriptions remained in “User has not started the payment process,” indicating no engagement with the payment portal.
+- By 2022, non-starters declined to 34.48%, with 13.79% opening the payment widget, 3.45% entering payment details, and 20.69% reaching Complete.
+- In 2023, early-stage drop-off increased slightly to 38.46%, while completion improved to 23.08%.
+Engagement deeper in the funnel also strengthened, with 15.38% opening the widget and 7.69% entering payment details.
+- In 2024, non-starters declined again to 33.33%, and completion reached its highest level at 25.00%, signaling continued conversion improvement.
+However, vendor-related processing errors remained present (8.33% in 2024), and submission-stage friction persisted.

+Overall, the data shows clear post-2019 adoption of the payment workflow and steady improvements in completion rates.
+Despite this progress, approximately one-third of subscriptions still fail to initiate payment each year, making top-of-funnel engagement the most significant opportunity for conversion lift.

 ![Year-over-Year Trends](yoy_funnel_trends.png)

-#### Payment Error Distribution
+---

+### Subscriptions With and Without Payment Errors

-This visualization shows the distribution of subscriptions with and without payment errors.
-While the majority of subscriptions do not encounter errors, a meaningful share experience at least one payment issue during the checkout process.
+This visualization shows the distribution of subscriptions based on whether they encountered at least one payment error during the checkout process.

-The presence of payment errors indicates opportunities to improve checkout reliability, including clearer validation during payment submission and more robust handling of third-party payment processing failures.
-Although errors are not the primary driver of funnel drop-off, reducing them could contribute to incremental gains in payment completion and overall user experience.
+Out of all subscriptions, 83.05% did not experience a payment error, while 16.95% encountered at least one error event.
+Although the majority of users complete checkout without technical issues, nearly 1 in 6 subscriptions experiencing an error represents a meaningful friction point.

+Importantly, this segment consists of users who have already demonstrated purchase intent.
+As a result, improving payment reliability (submission validation and third-party processing stability) represents a high-leverage opportunity to drive incremental conversion gains without requiring structural changes to the broader funnel.

 ![Payment Error Distribution](payment_error_distribution.png)

 ---

 ## Business Recommendations

-- Reduce friction on the payment entry page by supporting Apple Pay, Google Pay, or other alternative payment methods that minimize manual credit card entry and reduce user submission errors.
+- Prioritize alternative payment methods (e.g., Apple Pay, Google Pay) to reduce manual card entry friction and improve first-attempt payment success rates.
-- Partner with the third-party payment processor to investigate vendor-side errors and define a plan to reduce payment failures.
+- Establish a structured performance review cadence with the third-party payment processor, supported by error-rate dashboards and SLA tracking to proactively reduce vendor-side failures.
-- Work with the product team to increase the number of subscriptions that initiate the payment process.
-Since the largest drop-off occurs before users enter the payment portal, payment reminders, notifications, or proactive customer support outreach could significantly improve top-of-funnel conversion.
+- Focus on increasing payment initiation by addressing top-of-funnel activation.
+Given that roughly one-third of subscriptions never start the payment process, targeted reminders, in-product nudges, or proactive outreach could materially improve conversion.
-- Implement monitoring and alerting for payment errors and funnel drop-offs to track improvements over time and quickly detect regressions following product or vendor changes.
+- Implement ongoing monitoring and alerting for funnel stage drop-offs and payment errors to measure improvement over time and quickly detect regressions following product or vendor changes.

+---

 ## Next Steps

-- Investigate the error breakdown further to determine which errors are most common (user errors or vendor errors)
+- Investigate the error breakdown to determine whether user-side or vendor-side failures are the primary drivers of payment errors.
-- Investigate why subscriptions aren't even starting the payment process.
-Is it a process issue on our side?
-Are customers forgetting?
+- Analyze why a significant share of subscriptions never initiate the payment process — assess whether this is due to product friction, unclear user flows, or lack of customer follow-through.